anshmahajan05/Mental-Health-Analysis/README.md

    pip install -r requirements.txt
    ```

 After installing the requirements, create a .env file in `./BE/mentalhealthbot` and add the following code snippet into .env file.
+Enter your Database credentions, PostgresSQL server details and Google Account API Key.

 ```bash
 PGENGINE="django.db.backends.postgresql_psycopg2"